Gitauwairimu/insight-agent/README.md

 ```

 - Ensure the environment variables in - insight-agent/.github/workflows/deploy.yml:
-- AQs set in the repository’s secret storage variables
+- As set in the repository’s secret storage variables

 ```hcl